 ONLINE LESSON PACKAGES

-- 1 Class - $45
+1 Class - $50

-Payment can be made through Venmo (@Jacob-Sanders-18), Paypal (Paypal.Me/JakeBSanders), QuickPay or Purchase the Lessons with Credit Card in my Store.
-Single Class, 3 and 5 Class Packages paid up front.
-10 class series can be paid in 2-part installments.
 Lessons are scheduled for a mutually convenient time over whatever time period is most appropriate for the techniques and subjects we take on.
 Consistency is best but we can make a plan that works for you.

-All class packages include free consultation before hand to tailor the lessons to what exactly you are looking to improve.
+All class packages include a free consultation before hand to tailor the lessons to what exactly you are looking to improve.
 Here are many topics I find important, am commonly asked about, and have taught in the past: Reading for Guitar, Constructing Chord Melodies, Swing Rhythm, Chord Voicings in 20s and 30s jazz, Improvising in Swing and Early Jazz Styles, Picking Patterns, Playing fingerstyle in the style of Mississippi John Hurt.
-I love the guitar and I am glad to take on any students who are genuinely interested in the instrument, whether you are a beginner or interested in something outside of my specialty.
+I love playing the guitar and I am glad to take on any students who are genuinely interested in the instrument, whether you are a beginner or interested in something outside of my specialty.
 Feel free to get in touch and I'll let you know if I can help with what you are looking for.
 Below I wrote a bit about my approach and what I see as the beauty and difficulty of learning the instrument.
 If you're interested in lessons it may be worth a read before we start to tailor your classes.
 All the best to you all out there!

 My Thoughts on Learning the Guitar